-- From this research, it was clear that the message, "Prepare for the Real World" was the most convincing among parents and students. - This message builds off of the idea that CTE gives purpose to learning through real-world skill building. - CTE students experience tangible benefits such as hands-on training, mentoring and internships delivered by local employers. - And that this experience helps connect what they're learning in the classroom to what they'll be doing in the workplace, in addition to arming them with skills they are certain to use in the future.
+- From this research, it was clear that the message, "Prepare for the Real World" was the most convincing among parents and students. - This message builds off of the idea that CTE gives purpose to learning through real-world skill building - Students experience tangible benefits such as hands-on training, mentoring and internships delivered by local employers - And that this experience helps connect what they're learning in the classroom to what they'll be doing in the workplace, in addition to arming them with skills they are certain to use in the future

-Real-World Message Entices Everyone (SLIDE 18)
+Real World Message Entices Everyone (SLIDE 18)

-- Additionally, somewhat surprisingly, the research found that this message resonates with every subpopulation surveyed, across race, ethnicity, education level, income level and geographic distribution. - In fact, all subpopulations chose CTE's ability to offer real-world skills as one of the three most important elements of their education. - (If asked, other important elements to an education were college credit/partnerships with colleges, employer partnerships, and graduation rate.)
+- Additionally, somewhat surprisingly, the research found that this message resonates with every subpopulation surveyed, across race, ethnicity, education level, income level and geographic distribution. - In fact, all subpopulations chose CTE's ability to offer real world skills as one of the three most important elements of their education